kelsy-and-sir-s-party-planner/Marketing.guidr/README.md

 ## First Objective

-- [/] Look at other designs for ispiration.
+- [checkbox:checked] Look at other designs for ispiration.
-- [/] Draw a wireframe of the outline we want to design.
+- [checkbox:checked] Draw a wireframe of the outline we want to design.

 ## Second Objective

-- [/] Make simple outline with small amounts of css.
+- [checkbox:checked] Make simple outline with small amounts of css.
 Heavily focus on HTML.

 ## Third Objective